Blue Thunder (truck): Former Drivers

 When the Blue Thunder debuted in 2001, Lyle Hancock was the primary driver.
 Through the years, Norm Miller, Bobby Zoellner, George Balhan and Tony Farrell have also been drivers.
 In July 2007, it was announced that Linsey Weenk of CSK Motorsports joined Live Nation Motorsports to drive Blue Thunder.
 He debuted at Monsters on Mainstreet in Kankakee, IL Speedway.
 In 2011 after ford left FELD motorsports, Todd LeDuc was announced the new driver where he would drive it for one season and win a SPEED TV event, but has returned again as of 2022, due to his previous truck, Monster Energy, discontinued in November 2021.
 After taking a year off it was brought back with veteran driver Dan Evans behind the wheel.
-The current driver was Dalton Millican competing in the #MoreMonsterJam tour with 7 other drivers in arenas across the country.
+Dalton Millican was competing in the #MoreMonsterJam tour with 7 other drivers in arenas across the country.

-Dalton Millican died on August 12, 2015 of a single-vehicle motorcycle crash at age 22.
+Dalton Millican died on August 12, 2015, of a single-vehicle motorcycle crash at age 22.

+The most recent event the truck has run at was on July 2, 2023 in Dresden, Germany, the truck has not run since then.

+As of 2024, the truck has not been scheduled for any events.
+Due to the truck not running in a year, it's been placed into an indefinite hiatus.

+Due to The truck not being mentioned or featured in any Monster Jam events during the 2024 season it's been highly speculated that the truck has been permanently retired.